JohannCahier/YoMo/doc/repo-manager.md

 ## For Yocto Project

-> At first you need to initial your yocto project source.
+> At first you need to initialize your yocto project source.

 ```bash
 mkdir -p "${WORKDIR}/meta" "${WORKDIR}/build"